 In regard to the latter, it is crucial to install a regular system of weekly and monthly fire alarm testing routines which should be recorded in the fire log book.
-These, however, are separate to general fire alarm maintenance and servicing, which aims to identify and rectify any faults, including issues around false alarms.
+These, however, are separate from general fire alarm maintenance and servicing, which aims to identify and rectify any faults, including issues around false alarms.

 Fire alarm maintenance inspections are also necessary to ensure that any changes to the premises do not affect the effectiveness of the system.
 For example, an investigation may find the addition of an extension to the building, changes to the location of fire exits or an increase in occupancy levels.

 Fire alarm maintenance is specialist work.
-Therefore, inspections should usually be carried out by a qualified and accredited expert who can assure competence courtesy of third party certification.
+Therefore, inspections should usually be carried out by a qualified and accredited expert who can assure competence courtesy of third-party certification.

 What happens if my fire alarm is not properly maintained?